 When you need SSH access

-Most day-to-day tasks work through the ClawCloud dashboard — switching models, checking health, viewing logs.
+Most day-to-day tasks work through the ClawCloud dashboard — checking health, viewing logs, and reviewing config.
 SSH is for when you need lower-level access: installing skills, reading raw log files, debugging a config issue, or running openclaw CLI commands that the dashboard does not expose yet.

 Add your SSH public key